Conference schedule

 First-time attendee meet and greet

-Join us for an informal meet and greet and reception before heading to the President’s Welcome Reception.
-Meet with other first-time Annual Conference attendees, members of the AWC Board of Directors and Past Presidents.
+Gather for an informal meet and greet and reception before heading to the President’s Welcome Reception.
+Meet with other first-time Annual Conference attendees, members of the AWC Board of Directors, and AWC Past Presidents.

 5:30 – 7 pm